britton-jb/sentinel/README.md

 }
 ```

+### Lockable
+By default, users are locked out after 5 failed login attempts.
+If
+you'd like to disable this then set the `lockable` configuration
+field to `false`.
+The default is `true`.

 ### Custom Routes
 If you want to customize the routes, or use your own controller
 endpoints you can do that by overriding the individual routes listed.